 Unfortunately in many cases nothing works.
 You have tried everything from communicating, empathizing and being proactive, but your boss’s bad habits persist.
 You should then give up on improving the relationship and start to look for a new job.

-Conclusion + recommendation
+Conclusion + my number 1 recommendation

 If you decide to move on, this could be within the same organisation, if big enough, or outside your current company, which is preferable when the whole management structure is infected by the same issues.